zshehov/adk-python/README.md

 root_agent = Agent(
     name="search_assistant",
-    model="gemini-1.5-flash-latest", # Or your preferred model like gemini-2.0-flash-001
-    instruction="You are a helpful assistant.
+    model="gemini-2.0-flash-exp", # Or your preferred Gemini model instruction="You are a helpful assistant.
 Answer user questions using Google Search when needed.", description="An assistant that can search the web.", tools=[google_search]